projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Set Line Coding Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART set line coding operation allows the AP to request the UART to be set up to a specific set of line coding values.
+The Greybus UART set line coding operation allows for configuration of the UART to a specific set of line coding values.

 Greybus UART Set Line Coding State Request
 """"""""""""""""""""""""""""""""""""""""""